sapegin/washingcode-book/manuscript/book.md

 - maximum length (always 80);
 - no spaces allowed.

-First, let’s extract all validation logic into its own functions so we can reuse them later:
+First, let’s extract all validations into their own functions so we can reuse them later:

 ```js
 const hasStringValue = value => value && value.trim() !== '';